ARMmbed/mbed-os-5-docs/docs/porting/connectivity/NetworkStack.md

         printf("Error connecting to network %d\r\n", return_code);
 ```

-To change the example to use other network interfaces or provide configuration values for WiFi or other types, see [Network interface: Default network interface](../apis/network-interfaces.html)
+To change the example to use other network interfaces or provide configuration values for Wi-Fi or other types, please see [the default network interface](../apis/network-interfaces.html).

-#### Providing Socket API
+#### Providing the Socket API

-`NetworkStack` must implement following API in order to support TCP/UDP sockets:
+`NetworkStack` must implement the following API in order to support TCP or UDP sockets:

 ```C++ NOCI
 nsapi_error_t socket_open(nsapi_socket_t *handle, nsapi_protocol_t proto);